 The German fear of losing a battleship or battle-cruiser in an engagement with the Allied naval forces was so great that only Adolf Hitler could give permission for the start of the second stage, namely the planned sortie into the Barents Sea.
 Once out from their base, the surface warships were to divide into two battle groups for the double blow that gave the operation its name: one group was to engage and draw off any Allied heavy warships with the convoy, and the other was then to attack the convoy’s merchant ships without serious opposition.
-The German warships earmarked for the operation were the heavy cruiser (ex-pocket battleship) Admiral Scheer, heavy cruiser Hipper, light cruiser Köln, and destroyers Friedrich Eckholdt, Richard Beitzen, Z 23, Z 27, Z 29 and Z 30.
-The other major German warships in Norway, the battleship Tirpitz and heavy cruiser Lützow (ex-pocket battleship Deutschland), were unavailable as they had been under repair since the end of ‘Rösselsprung’ (i).
+The German warships earmarked for the operation were the heavy cruiser (ex-pocket battleship) Admiral Scheer, the heavy cruiser Hipper, the light cruiser Köln, and the destroyers Friedrich Eckholdt, Richard Beitzen, Z 23, Z 27, Z 29 and Z 30.
+The other major German warships in Norway, the battleship Tirpitz and the heavy cruiser Lützow (ex-pocket battleship Deutschland), were unavailable as they had been under repair since the end of 'Rösselsprung' (i).

 The PQ.18 convoy departed Iceland on 7 September and was sighted on 8 September by a long-range aeroplane and then again on 10 September by an 'Eispalast' U-boat.
 On 10 September the ships of 'Doppelschlag' departed Narvik to move north to the Altafjord.
 The ships were spotted by patrolling British submarines and one of these, Tigris, made an unsuccessful attack.
 The ships reached the Altafjord early on the following day.